hindux/hindux.github.io/_posts/2020-06-03-termux-basic-navigation-2.md

 `pkg install micro -y`

-After installion let's write something in *file1* which we have created earlier.
+After installation let's write something in *file1* which we have created earlier.

 Now open that file with micro like